mikesdatawork/Backup-All-Databases-With-LiteSpeed/README.md

 ## About-Process

+  Quick script to backup all databases using LiteSpeed.
+This takes advantage of the excellent compression which LiteSpeed offers.
+  Quick script to backup all databases using LiteSpeed.
+This takes advantage of the excellent compression which LiteSpeed offers.

-\Quick script to backup all databases using LiteSpeed.
+  Quick script to backup all databases using LiteSpeed.
 This takes advantage of the excellent compression which LiteSpeed offers.
 ---
 ## SQL-Logic
 ```SQL